 I have this joke and it goes something like this…

-I make this point over and over in my book The Practical Buddhist: Buddhism Without the Robes & Ritual.
+I make this point over and over in my book The Practical Buddhist.
 The believing part of having beliefs is a false definition; You can’t exactly observe someone believing anything.
 It’s not really an action; rather it’s a rationalization for behaving in a certain manner and attributing it to something that can’t be defined.

 Like a child being good in order for Santa Claus to reward her on Christmas morning, so adults rationalize their religious and secular behavior in the name of God or organization.